Thalassina: Ecology and behaviour

 Thalassina lives in burrows up to 2 m deep, and is active at night.
 Its burrowing fulfils an important rôle in the mangrove ecosystem bringing organic matter up from deep sediments.
 The animal's output forms large volcano-like mounds which can reach heights of 3 m and are vital to many other species such as Odontomachus malignus (an ant), Episesarma singaporense (a crab), Wolffogebia phuketensis (another mud shrimp), Idioctis littoralis (a spider), Acrochordus granulatus (a snake), Excoecaria agallocha (a mangrove) and termites.
 The burrowing activity can cause T. anomala to be seen as a pest where it weakened the bunding that surrounds prawn farms or fish farms.
 The small-eyed goby, a species of herbivorous goby specialising in feeding on seagrass, shares the burrows of mud lobsters of the genus Thalassina.

 Use as food

-In parts of its range, including Indonesia, Philippines, New Guinea and Fiji, the claws of Thalassina are eaten, but the meat is bland and it is never very popular.
+In parts of its range, including Malaysia, Indonesia, Philippines, New Guinea and Fiji, the claws of Thalassina are eaten, but the meat is bland and it is never very popular.
 In powdered form or steeped in alcohol, it is used in Thailand as a remedy for asthma.